 It's great that you're helping your child to be more active.
-That is one of the best things you can do for your child's health.
+That's one of the best things you can do for your child's health.
 As you know, physical activity is good in many ways.
 For example, it can give your child more energy and confidence.

-Being active for at least 60 minutes a day is a good goal for your child.
+Being active for at least 60 minutes a day is a good goal for your children aged 5 to 17 years.
+For younger children, try to be active several times each day.
 Your doctor can help you make a plan to reach this goal.
 You can also help your child if you are more active too.
 This can teach your child that exercise is for everyone.

 As you make a plan, think about things that may cause problems.
 Some examples are bad weather, being tired, and busy schedules.
 Try to plan what you can do when these things happen.